 Ouestion:

 What should I write if the question about conviction asks me to "explain"?
 Always write "will explain at interview."
 This will keep everyone who may view your application from knowing your personal business.

 Ouestion:

 How do I cover time in prison on the "Work Experience" portion of the application?
 List only 2 or 3 of the jobs that may be in line with your future employment goals.
 If you did any work during your incarceration (i.e., janitor, cook, clerk, and/or firefighter) submit the jobs in which you gained significant hands-on experience.
 Describe jobs that reflect skills gained, abilities developed, and accomplishments earned.
 Example: If you worked both in the kitchen and as a janitor while incarcerated, you would indicate both jobs for your incarceration period and list only the year for dates of employment even though you may have moved from facility to facility and from job to job.

-THE JOB SEARCH

-253

-Ouestion:

-How do I complete the "business name"?
+Ouestion: How do I complete the "business name"?
 Use the abbreviated name of jail or correctional facility.
 Example: If you worked as a janitor, cook, painter, etc., you worked for the abbreviation of the Jail or Correctional Facility.
 Chelan County Regional Justice Center=Chelan Co.
 RJC; Washington Corrections Center=Washington CC.
 Ouestion:

 How about completing the "salary" portion of Job Experience?
 You should complete wage or salary by stating "stipend" on your application.

 Example: Salary Stipend hourly N/A. See the example that follows.
 At the time of your interview you will be prepared to discuss your incarceration.

+Ouestion:

 APPENDIX

-254

-Ouestion:
+242

 What about completing the "address" portion of Job History?
 Do not use P.O.
 Boxes.
 Use only the city and state as the address, or only the street address of the institution.
 The reason is that some people associate "P.O.
 Boxes" with prison in certain towns.

 Question:

 How to complete the "reason for leaving" portion of Work Experience?
 Correct responses can be "Relocated," "Contract ended," "Transferred," or "Pursued other opportunities."

 What follows is an example of a Work Experience response.
 Please note the reason for completing the "Work Experience" portion this way is to get your application past whoever may be screening applications for interviews.
 It is vital that your "Work Experience" is complete, yet, don't advertise your incarceration.
 That information is only between you and the interviewer, not anyone who may see your application.

 Example: WORK EXPERIENCE SECTION

 Name: Twin River CC or County RJC

 Address: Monroe, Washington

 Supervisor: N/A

 Dates: From June 1, 1988 to June 30,

-1989
+2008

 Position: Cook

 Rate of Pay: Stipend per N/A Reason for Leaving: Relocated

 Fact Sheet

-Social Security Number Name Schooling MAIN COURSE DEGREE NAME & ADDRESS YEARS EDUCATION OF SCHOOL ATTENDED OF STUDY RECEIVED Grade School Senior H.S.
-Vocational College Business/Corres.
-Other Training Experience EMPLOYER'S NAME REASON NAME & ADDRESS OF SUPERVISOR FROM/TO SALARY FOR LEAVING References NAMF ADDRESS PHONE NUMBER Other Information
+Name : Social Security Number

+Schooling NAME & ADDRESS YEARS MAIN COURSE DEGREE

+EDUCATION OF SCHOOL ATTENDED OF STUDY RECEIVED

+Grade School

+Senior H.S.

+Vocational

+College

+Business/Corres.

+Other Training

+Experience

+EMPLOYER'S NAME REASON

+NAME & ADDRESS OF SUPERVISOR FROM/TO SALAR Y FOR LEAVING

+References

+NAME ADDRESS PHON E NUMBER

+Other Informati ion

+APPENDIX

+244

 Interviewing for a Job

+Personal Skills Worksheet

+Skills I Learned on Jobs or in Job-Training Programs:

 To Prepare:

 Know your qualifications

 Learn about the company

 Bring the materials you'll need

 Go Alone.
 Arrive early.
 Be courteous and patient

 Dress right

 At the Interview: